 Some pubs stay with you for much of your life, like a compliment your art teacher once gave you, or a particularly ratty but sentimental pair of pyjamas.
 The Drapers Arms is one of those.
 It’s an Islington stalwart, down a residential street, that’s suitable for drinking, dining, and drowning your sorrows.
 The food is classic, comforting stuff.
 Baked camembert, sardines on toast, pies, chops, and the like.
 It’s stuff you might make at home if you could be arsed, but even then it would never be as good as this.
 Whether you’re pitching on a stool at the bar for pints and snacks, or you’ve booked a table on a Sunday, this is a pub that will always stay in your mind.

 A pub that’s good for food, families, football, and Friday night drinks is, really, the best kind of pub.
 And that’s exactly what The Scolt Head is.
 This De Beauvoir local is a regular for young and old, and its food is consistently crowd pleasing.
 From courgette fritters, to homemade pies, to Sunday roasts, everything here is completely satisfying, and exactly what you want after a few beers.
-The front garden is what people call ‘a spot’.
-The projector room ‘a mess’ (particularly when Arsenal are on).
-And the back dining room ‘a lovely place to be’.
+The front garden is what people call ‘a spot’ and the back dining room ‘a lovely place to be’.

 There are more pubs in Stoke Newington than there are exposed ankles.
 Actually, that’s a lie, but there are a lot.
 None though have food as good as The Prince.
 This done-up neighbourhood pub is at the civilized end of things.
 As in, you’ll be fighting over the last strawberry on the Eton mess, rather than seeing a scrap over the fruity.
 The space is divided between bar area and dining room, with a menu that’s simple but solid: padron peppers, handmade tortellini, and a very decent burger, of course.